 It’s the perfect time of year to make this easy DIY Fall Burlap Wreath!

-Recently, my husband and I moved into a condo.
-Therefore this will be our first fall season in our new home.
+Recently, I moved into a condo.
+Therefore this is my first fall season in my new home.
 Because of this move, I am gradually adding a few new pieces to our decor.
 Since I enjoyed making a DIY Patriotic Burlap Wreath earlier in the year, I decided I would make one for fall.
 I always love getting a great bargain.
 As a result, I try to get my supplies when they are on sale.
 This fall burlap wreath project is no different.

 I found spools of burlap ribbon on sale for half price.
 Awww… great find!
 This ribbon is great because it has little tiny wires on the sides so it is easy to shape.
 For this particular wreath, I used three spools of each.